 All classrooms in Joe Brown Hall will be opened daily.
 If you are teaching in another building, please consult the administrator in that building for information on keys and access to technology.

 All classrooms in Joe Brown Hall have a computer, projector, document camera, DVD player, and white board for use by the instructor.
-Dr. Chapman will make sure that you are acquainted with the technology in Joe Brown before you begin your teaching appointment; please do not hesitate to reach out to her or to Leslie if you have questions.
-If you encounter problems with the technology while teaching, notify Leslie as soon as possible so that she can send the appropriate help.
-You may also contact Franklin OIT directly for assistance with technology in the classroom – fill out a request for assistance at this web address: helpdesk.franklin.uga.edu
+Dr. Bousquette will make sure that you are acquainted with the technology in Joe Brown before you begin your teaching appointment; please do not hesitate to reach out to her or to Leslie if you have questions.
+If you encounter problems with the technology while teaching, contact Franklin OIT noting that it is an "urgent request" with a class-in-progress.
+Franklin OIT helpdesk: franklin.uga.edu or 706.542.9900.

 You must teach in your assigned classroom.
 After teaching, please clean the blackboard or whiteboard.
 This is a basic professional courtesy.
 If you rearrange the room, be sure to put the chairs and desks back in their original positions.
 If you need a different room for a special presentation or other reason, please ask Leslie to check availability and to make a reservation.

 If you are teaching or assisting in the teaching of a multi-section course, you will be required to attend regular cohort meetings, i.e. meetings with faculty and TAs who are teaching the same course as you.
 The purpose of these meetings is to exchange teaching ideas and to discuss assessment (testing and grading) as well as ideas for written and oral project prompts.